CPRIT Graduate Scholars Program Alumni

 Iman reflects on the impact the CPRIT Graduate Scholar Program has had in his career "As a physician working in a cancer hospital abroad, I was involved in treating patients with advanced stage of cancer that are often resistant to current treatment regiments.
 I realized understanding the biology of cancer cells and identifying pathways of resistance are important to develop novel treatments in order to improve survival of these patients.
 This motivated me to apply for graduate school and enroll in cancer biology program at University of Texas, MD Anderson Cancer Center.
 Throughout my graduate study, CPRIT funding enabled us to further explore one of the mechanisms of resistance to aromatase inhibitors, the main treatment for post-menopausal hormone receptor positive breast cancer patients."

-Dr. Doostan completed his Internal Medicine Resident Physician at New York Medical College in Manhattan, NY and currently serves as Assistant Professor at the Miller School of Medicine and Sylvester Comprehensive Cancer Center at the University of Miami in Miami, FL.
+Dr. Doostan completed his Internal Medicine Resident Physician at New York Medical College in Manhattan, NY and currently works as a Hematology Oncology Fellow at UT San Antonio.
 His interest in hematology-oncology dates back to his initial years of medical school when he volunteered in translational research projects in oncology.
 Oncology and cancer care is Dr. Doostan's passion and he enjoys taking care of cancer patients and seeking research opportunities to improve early diagnosis, identification of biomarkers of response, and development of novel treatments.
 Outside of the hospital and laboratory, he enjoys spending time with his family and playing violin and basketball.

 Xin (Kathy) Hu, Ph.D.